Getting results when it matters most

 R v W

-W was charged with murder.
+K was one of a number of people charged with murder.
 The prosecution opposed bail.
-Ben persuaded the Court to grant W bail, with conditions that allowed W to continue to care for his family.
+Ben persuaded the Court to grant K bail, with conditions that allowed K to get on with his life.

 R v B